stagfoo/fairybread/README.md

 is a javascript utility to manage css styles and replace precompilers. you have probaby all read [this talk](https://speakerdeck.com/vjeux/react-css-in-js) and you have probablly all had issues with libraries that have local binds not building.

-this little 2.4kb libraries interacts with style tags on the page to help you create pretty shit.
+this little 1.38kb library interacts with style tags on the page to help you create pretty shit.

 ```
 npm install fairybread --save